-1. Students may graduate from Tomahawk High School after successful completion of 22 credits.
+1. Students may graduate from Tomahawk High School after successful completion of 22 credits (23 credits beginning with the class of 2027).
 Included in these required credits are the following: 4 in English, 3 in Social Studies (to include one credit of US History, one credit of Global Studies and .5 credits from each Political Science and Economics), 3 in Science (to include one credit of Biology), 3 in Mathematics, .5 Personal Financial Planning, 1.5 in Phy.
 Ed and .5 in Health.